Calton Hill edinburgh

 Calton Hill, 103m (338ft), is a gorgeous little hill.
-It is an absolute must if you are visiting the city even for a short time.
-Climbing the hill is a great way to orientate yourself with the layout of Edinburgh, so I recommend going for a walk up Calton Hill on the first day of your itinerary!
+It is an absolute must-do if you are visiting Edinburgh, even if you are on a short trip.
+Climbing Calton Hill is a great way to orientate yourself with the layout of Edinburgh, so I recommend going for a walk up Calton Hill on the first day of your itinerary!

-Do you know that most famous view of Edinburgh?
+Do you know the most famous view of Edinburgh?
 You know, the one that if you look up pictures of Edinburgh on the internet, then there is always that same photo that comes up?!
-Calton Hill is where all those pictures were taken!
+Calton Hill is the location of the most famous view of Edinburgh.
 Which view am I talking about?
-This one, of course!:
+The view is of Edinburgh city taken from Calton Hill with the Dugald Stewart Monument in the foreground.
+Here is a photo I have taken of this famous view from Calton Hill:

-Calton Hill is so close to the city centre.
-It is located at the east end of Princes Street, just 5 minutes walk from Edinburgh Waverley Station!
+Calton Hill is so close to Edinburgh city centre.
+It is located at the east end of Princes Street, just a 5-minute walk from Edinburgh Waverley Station!
 So easy!

 With it being so accessible and with just absolutely gorgeous views of the beautiful city of Edinburgh, then you have no excuse not to do it!